sofiedeweer/openising/ising/inputs/config/README.md

 *capacitance:* [float] the capacitance.

+*accumulation_delay:* [int] The amount of accumulation delay present.
+The value represent the amount of previous time steps there are present.

+*broadcast_delay:* [int] The same as accumulation delay, but now in the boradcast dimension.

 *ode_choice:* [str] which ODE solver to perform the simulation with.
 Currently RK (Runge-Kutta 4) and FE (Forward Euler) are implemented.

 **Parameters for BRIM solver**